MTrawinska/Snake-game-app/README.md

 Rules:

-Use your keybords to move the snake: up, left, right, and down, Points are added when snake eat apple, Do not run the snake into his own tail as your points will be substracted
+Use your keybords to move the snake: up, left, right, and down.
+Points are added when snake eat apple.
+Do not run the snake into his own tail as your points will be substracted

 Requirements: Vanilla Js, CSS3, HTML5.